Posted by Marc at 12:14 pm on 07 October 2010

 The concept of organic gardening purely relies on the organic products which are chemical and pesticide free.
 Following are some important tips and guidelines which you must follow in order to produce some healthy vegetables in your own backyard.

-fertilizers and bug repellent.
+First thing which you require is fertilizers and bug repellent.
 As you are planning organic garden, you won’t be using any chemical or pesticide.
 You can easily find organic fertilizers in local nursery stores which can easily be approached by you.

-plants you want to grow in your garden must be suitable for the climate of your area.
+Next thing which comes under consideration is the type of climate that you are in. climate is one of the most important things to consider because the plants you want to grow in your garden must be suitable for the climate of your area.
 For example if you live in warm area where climate remains warm for most of the year, you must go for the plants which grows in warm climate.

 Apart from this another consideration of organic gardening is the type of soil which you currently have.
 Your soil must be enriched with organic matters and nutrients.
 You must add compost to your soil for enriching your soil with nutrients which are required.